Skyscanner/backpack-android/docs/Calendar/README.md

 override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
   super.onViewCreated(view, savedInstanceState)

-  val controller = ExampleBpkCalendarController(requireContext())
+  val controller = ExampleBpkCalendarController(requireContext(), SelectionType.SINGLE)

-  controller.selectionType = SelectionType.RANGE

   view.findViewById<BpkCalendar>(R.id.bpkCalendar).setController(controller)
 }
 ```

-Notice the usage of `selectionType`.
+Notice the selection type is set in the BpkCalendarController constructor through the `selectionType` argument.

-When `selectionType` is `SelectionType.RANGE` the calendar will allow a date range and `onRangeSelected()` will be used in the controller.
+When `selectionType` is `SelectionType.RANGE` the calendar will allow a date range.
-When `selectionType` is `SelectionType.SINGLE_DAY` the calendar will allow a date rang and `onSingleDaySelected()` will be used in the controller.
+When `selectionType` is `SelectionType.SINGLE_DAY` the calendar will allow a single date.
+In both cases, the handling of the selection will done in `onRangeSelected()` as in the example above.